imambujshukla7/HSI_Classification/README.md

 ## Acknowledgements

 The datasets used in this project are publicly available from the links provided in the `scripts/download_datasets.py` script.
-Special thanks to the research community for providing these datasets and resources.
+Special thanks to my team at HacktivSpace for providing these datasets and resources.

 ## Contact

-For any questions or issues, please open an issue in this repository or contact the repository owner.
+For any questions or issues, please open an issue in this repository or contact me.
 ```